-In the Etlworks Integrator, it is possible to extract, transform and load data from and into practicably any REST-based or SOAP-based web service.
+In Etlworks, it is possible to extract, transform and load data from and into practicably any REST-based or SOAP-based web service.
 This also includes a growing number of native connectors to the most commonly used business applications and APIs.

 HTTP (web services) connector Start creating a connector to the web service by selecting the |